A photo of a harbor with two large container ships ready for unloading.

 • Feature store: Feature stores have emerged as a class of tools to share and discover feature engineering code across teams and serve feature data efficiently.
 Popular tools include Feast and Tecton.

 • Integrated machine-learning platform: Many organizations integrate many different ML and MLOps tools in a cohesive platform, typically offered as a service.
-For example, AWS’ Sagemaker offers integrated support for model training, feature store, pipeline automation, model deployment, and model monitoring within the AWS ecosystem.
+For example, AWS’s SageMaker offers integrated support for model training, feature store, pipeline automation, model deployment, and model monitoring within the AWS ecosystem.
 Some of these integrated platforms, such as H2O, specialize in easily accessible user interfaces that require little or no coding skills.
 Many other organizations offer integrated platforms, including Databricks, Azure Machine Learning, and Valohai.

 • ML developer tools: Many tools aimed at the core work of data scientists are also often mentioned under the label MLOps, even if they do not necessarily relate to operations, such as data visualization, computational notebooks and other editors, no-code ML frameworks, differential privacy learning, model compression, model explainability and debugging, and data labeling.
 Many of these tools try to make data-science tasks easier and more accessible and to integrate them into routine workflows.